 SHOW US: If you are passionate about what you see here and can demonstrate your approach to this position, please let us hear from you.
 If you don’t have a few of the characteristics we describe, show us or give us examples of how you might compensate for this to be successful.

-The Executive Director serves as chief executive of The Art Project and, in partnership with the Board of Trustees (Board), is responsible for the success of The Art Project.
-Together, the Board and Executive Director assure the organization’s relevance to the community, adherence to our mission and vision, and our accountability to our diverse constituents.
+The Executive Director serves as chief executive of The Art Project (TAP) and, in partnership with the Board of Trustees (Board) and the Development Director, is responsible for the success of TAP.
+Together, they assure TAP’s relevance to the community, adherence to our mission and vision, and our accountability to our diverse constituents.

 The Executive Director sets the tone and atmosphere that motivates a multitude of people – Staff, Board, Donors, Members, Volunteers, and members of the community – to be engaged in and committed to The Art Project.

-Participates with the Board in developing a vision and strategic plan to guide the organization.
+Participates with the Board in developing a vision and strategic plan to guide TAP.

-Advises the Board on all aspects of The Art Project’s activities.
+Advises the Board on all aspects of TAP's activities.

-Identifies, assesses, and informs the Board of internal and external issues that affect the organization.
+Identifies, assesses, and informs the Board of internal and external issues that affect TAP.

-Representative at community activities to enhance the organization’s community presence.
+Represent TAP at community activities to enhance TAP’s community presence

-Communicate and consult with Counsel on behalf of The Art Project.
+Communicate and consult with Counsel on behalf of TAP.

-Ensures that the operation of The Art Project meets the expectations of its clients, Board, members, and donors.
+Ensures that the operation of TAP meets the expectations of its clients, Board, members, and donors.

 Drafts policies for the approval of the Board and prepares required documentation.

-Oversees the efficient and effective day-to-day operations of The Art Project and maintains the facilities.
+Oversees the efficient and effective day-to-day operations of TAP and maintains the facilities.

 Provides support to the Board by preparing meeting agendas and supporting materials.

-Keeps the Board apprised of The Art Project’s financial situation each month or more often as needed.
+Keeps the Board apprised of TAP’s financial situation each month or more often as needed.